arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/the-effects-of-contingency-variables/schedules-of-reinforcement-and-punishment/index.md

 ---
+grand_parent: 'The effects of instructional events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: true
 layout: default
 nav_order: 8
+parent: 'The effects of contingency variables '
 title: 'Schedules of reinforcement and punishment '
 ---
 # Schedules of reinforcement and punishment